January 12, 2018

 - Observatory now has Quick Look and Spotlight plugins for XISF images, and can import them as well.
 XISF is the native file format of PixInsight, an image processing software platform designed specifically for astronomical imaging.

-- The Image menu and Browser contextual menu have new “Open Master” and “Open Master With” menu items.
+- The Image menu and Browser contextual menu have new “Open Master” and “Open Master With” commands.
 This allows you to quickly open a master file in an external editor, for example PixInsight.

 - Browser: You can drag & drop images from the browser to albums in the library navigator to organize your images.
 If you press the Option key while dragging, the image version is copied instead of moving it.
 Currently you can only move images to the albums in the “Collections” section of the library navigator, not the “Library” section.
 For this to work, the browser should also not be focused on a stack.